iniverman/barley-variant-calling/README.md

 Variant calling allow us to detect and study single nucleotide polymorphisms (SNPs) and insertions and deletions (indels) ,among other, from a sequence previously get from next generation sequencing (NGS).
 To do this we will use freebayes, a bayesian genetic variant detector that is haplotype based, that means that it calls variant based on the literal sequenced reads aligned to a particular target, not their precise alignment.

 ## Materials & Methodologies
+To perform this study we will use Snakemake from anaconda and the freebayes and picard tools.

 The steps to do out variant calling are: